-Click "Configure Tagging" under the Tagging tab:
+Click on the gears icon in the Tagging tab:

 This will bring you to the Tag Hierarchy, which will be blank until you have added tags.

 2. Create Root Tags

 Root Tags are the highest level of the hierarchy, and have no parent tags.
 These should represent the most general categories of qualitative evidence you are gathering.
 For example, you could create Root Tags representing the patient population, intervention, comparison group, and outcomes (PICO) or similar, and add in any other concepts of interest (such as Study Design).